Successful Digital Transformation Relies on Low-Code Mobile App Development

 Mendix doesn’t have that limitation.

-All vendors evaluated in the Gartner Magic Quadrant and Critical Capability reports in 2020 have a mobile development value proposition, but only Mendix ranked #1 with the highest score of 4.03 out of 5 for the mobile and web application for SaaS and ISV use case.
+All vendors evaluated in the Gartner Magic Quadrant in 2020 have a mobile development value proposition, but only Mendix ranked #1 with the highest score of 4.03 out of 5 for the mobile and web application for SaaS and ISV use case according to the Gartner Critical Capabilities for Enterprise Low-Code Application Platforms report.

-We believe it’s the ability to choose a combination of best-of-breed mobile deployments, as well as our completeness of vision, that lend validation to the pioneering role that Mendix has played in ensuring the future of forward-thinking, mobile-leaning, digital enterprises.
-But you can see for yourself by clicking the banner below and reading the report.
+We believe it’s the ability to choose a combination of best-of-breed mobile deployments, as well as our completeness of vision, that lends validation to the pioneering role that Mendix has played in ensuring the future of forward-thinking, mobile-leaning, digital enterprises.
+See how we stack up against other low-code players in the mobile arena by clicking the banner below.